robinlu0705/toy-robot-lib/README.md

 Toy Robot Lib is a JavaScript library provides the core functions of the robot described in [Toy Robot Simulator](#toy-robot-simulator).

+> NOTE: Some implementations of Toy Robot Simulator can be found in our [examples](#examples).
+Here is an online [demo](https://robinlu0705.github.io/toy-robot-lib/examples/web-ui/build/).

 You can use our pre-defined Robot API to generate robots with the default behaviors.
 Or you can create your own robots by assembling the basic-behaviors we provide.

 Enjoy and get creative!